The global derived period map: Presenting higher analytic stacks

-Given a derived analytic Artin stack $\mathfrak X$ we construct a hypergroupoid $X$ in derived Stein spaces, with $|X| \simeq \mathfrak X$, by Theorem 4.7 in \cite{Pridham09a}.
-We let $u(\mathfrak X) \coloneqq |u(X)|$ and say $u(\mathfrak X)$ is an algebraization of $\mathfrak X$.
-Similarly a morphism between Artin stacks has an algebraization by Proposition 4.9 in \cite{Pridham09a}, at the cost of replacing $X$ by a relative trivial hypergroupoid $X' \to X$, which of course still satisfies $|X'| \simeq \mathfrak X$.
-We define $an(\mathfrak Y)$ similarly (we distinguish it from $\mathfrak Y^{an}$ for the moment). \begin{rk} We note that this is not a functorial definition.
-It is not even clear that $u(\mathfrak X)$ is well-defined.
-However, the functor $\uHom^{\#}(u(\mathfrak X), -)$ on hypergroupoids, which is the object we are interested in, is well-defined, as follows from Theorem \ref{thm-appadjoint} below.
+As we may represent derived algebraic and analytic stacks by simplicial derived affine schemes resp.\ simplicial derived Stein spaces the following lemma is useful.
+We can then define a level-wise analytification $an$ for simplicial derived affines.

-Thus even if $u$ is not well-defined, we can use it to compute maps into the analytification of an Artin stack. \end{rk} \begin{lemma} Analytification preserves (trivial) relative hypergroupoids. \end{lemma} \begin{proof} As $an$ is a right adjoint it preserves homotopy limits in $dAff$.
+\begin{lemma} Level-wise analytification sends (trivial) relative hypergroupoids in $dAff^{lfp}$ to (trivial) relative hypergroupoids. \end{lemma} \begin{proof} By Lemma \ref{lemma-affine-adjoint} $an$ preserves homotopy limits in $dAff^{lfp}$.
 Moreover it sends smooth maps to smooth maps and preserves local surjections.
-It follows that it preserves relative hypergroupoids. \end{proof}

-Next we check that this analytification agrees with the Lurie-Porta definition that we quoted in Section \ref{sect-dan}.
-This also shows it is well-defined. \begin{lemma} Let $Y$ be a hypergroupoid in $dAff$.
-Then $|an(Y)|_{\cat S_{an}} = (|Y|_{\cat S_{alg}})^{an}$.
-Thus $an(\mathfrak Y) \simeq \mathfrak Y^{an}$. \end{lemma} \begin{proof} This just says that analytification commutes with geometric realization.
+It follows that it preserves relative hypergroupoids. \end{proof} Moreover, level-wise analytification agrees with the Lurie-Porta definition that we quoted in Section \ref{sect-dan}.
+This also shows it is well-defined under weak equivalences of hypergroupoids. \begin{lemma} Let $Y$ be a hypergroupoid in $dAff^{lfp}$.
+Then $|an(Y)|_{\cat S_{an}} = (|Y|_{\cat S_{alg}})^{an}$. \end{lemma} \begin{proof} This just says that analytification commutes with geometric realization.
 This is clear as analytification of Artin stacks is defined as a left Kan extension. \end{proof}

-\begin{thm} Let $\mathfrak T$ be a derived analytic Artin stack and $\mathfrak Y$ a derived algebraic Artin stack.
-With $u$ and $^{an}$ defined levelwise there exists a map